snac-cooperative/snac_eac_cpf_utils/readme.md

     xsl_script = oclc_marc2cpf.xsl

     # 1 or 0.
 When we're running oclc_marc2cpf.xsl, we need a bunch of args (params)
-    # for the saxon command line.
+    # for the Saxon command line.
     use_args = 1

     # input xml file.